openshift/enhancements/enhancements/update/standalone-worker-surge.md

 During a typical worker node update for an OpenShift cluster, it is necessary to "cordon" nodes (prevent new pods from being scheduled on a node) and "drain" them (attempt to migrate workloads by rescheduling its pods onto uncordoned nodes).
-Workers generally need to be rebooted during a cluster update and draining nodes is best practice before rebooting them.
+Workers generally need to be rebooted during a cluster update and draining nodes is standard practice before rebooting them.
 If they were not drained first, pods running on a node targeted by the update process could be terminated with no other viable pods on the cluster to handle the workload.
 This outcome can cause a disruption in the service the terminated pod was attempt to provide.
 For example, an incoming web request may not be routable to a pod for a given Kubernetes service - resulting in errors being returned